vdclab/vdclab-wiki/PathView.md

 - Possibility to login and save reuslts online.
 - Take a numerical table as entry, with gene ids in first column.
 - Take another numerical table as entry, with compounds ids in first column.
-- Both these gene ids can be from a variaety of database, to be selected.
+- Both these ids can be from a variety of database, to be selected.
 - Choose pathway
 - Choose colorations